-Formal interagency arrangements for the sharing of capability in support of the RMA exist through the State Special Emergency Management Plan Interoperability Arrangements for Sharing Skilled Resources in Tasmania (the Plan).
+Formal interagency arrangements for the sharing of capability in support of the RMA exist through the SSEMP Interoperability Arrangements for Sharing Skilled Resources in Tasmania (the Plan).
 The arrangements that are necessary to support the sharing of skilled resources pursuant to the Plan are referred to as Interoperability Arrangements for Sharing Skilled Resources in Tasmania (IASSRT).

-The Plan aims to ensure that IASSRT arrangements and supportive mechanisms are pragmatic, clearly described and easy to understand.
+The Plan aims to ensure that IASSRT and support mechanisms are pragmatic, clearly described and easy to understand.
 This enables streamlined interoperability procedures for managing the sharing of skilled resources as required for emergency management operations in Tasmania.